BUAA-LAINS-LAB/LLM4BF/README.md

 ## Training

 The following steps cover environment setup, SFT, RL, and evaluation.
-If you only want to evaluate the released weights, complete Step 1 and skip to [Step 4](#4-testing).
-Run all commands from the repository root.
+If you only want to evaluate the released weights, complete Step 1 and skip to Step 4.

 ### 1. Environment Preparation